1TheCrazy/InputSimulatorPro/README.md

   useNormalizedCoordinates and virtualDesktop can't be used together.

-  useNormalizedCoordinates may not be pixel-perfect due to floating point errors. (ca. 8p out of 10.000, no guarantee on that)
+  useNormalizedCoordinates may not be pixel-perfect due to floating point errors and how deltaTime is calculated. (ca. 8p out of 10.000, no guarantee on that)

   __InterpolateCursorPositionRelative__